 West Virginia is the fattest state and has the country’s fifth most unhealthy seniors, says the United Health Foundation.
 McKinsey reports that the state has relatively expensive health care and the fewest visits to dentists in the nation.

-And sadly, because of the declining coal industry, many of the state's small towns are crumbling — while property crime rates climb ever higher.
+And sadly, because of the declining coal industry, many of the state's small towns are crumbling — while rates of property crimes climb.

 2. New Jersey